TimiBorisov/VSCode-GitHub-HTML-Testing/README.md

 #7 Setting Remote Origin:
- I linked my local Git repository to the GitHub repository by copying the URL of my GitHub repository and running the command git remote add origin <repository_url> in my terminal.
+ I linked my local Git repository to the GitHub repository by copying the URL of my GitHub repository and running the command git remote add origin <https://github.com/TimiBorisov/my-Professional-Journey.git> in my terminal.

 #8 Pushing to GitHub:
- Using the command git push -u origin master, I pushed my committed changes to the GitHub repository.
+ Using the command git push -u origin main, I pushed my committed changes to the GitHub repository.
 If my main branch had a different name than
- 'master', I would have replaced it accordingly.
+ 'main', I would have replaced it accordingly.

 #9 Verification on GitHub:
  Finally, I verified on GitHub by visiting my repository in a web browser to ensure that the index.html file had been successfully pushed and was